Republican Proposal: Young PRO

-Jóvenes PRO is the young wing within this political party with an ideology based on centrism, economic liberalism and developmentalism.
+Jóvenes PRO is the young wing within this political party with had an ideology based on centrism, economic liberalism and developmentalism.

 They are full members of the International Youth Democrat Union, a global association of conservative and center-right youth organizations since December 2013.

 For many years, the youth wing was led by Marcos Peña, Chief of the Cabinet and one of the biggest referents of the PRO party.

 In April 2018, leaders of the ruling party attended the First National Youth Meeting of Cambiemos.
 There Marcos Peña questioned "populism" and encouraged them to continue on the path of "collective construction".

+When Javier Milei won the elections in 2023, the group decided to support him, and turned towards the far-right.

 Pensar Foundation

 Fundación Pensar is a think tank that develops electoral strategies and public policies for the party.

-In 2010 he was with Francisco Cabrera as president.
+In 2010, he was with Francisco Cabrera as president.
 The objective of the foundation was to design public policies and coordinate technical teams for a future national government of Mauricio Macri.